ArjunSr10/Ad-revenue-dashboard/README.md

 <h1>Ad revenue dashboard</h1>

 <h2>Description</h2>
 Developed an advertising analytics tool as part of a group project in Java using Agile Scrum practices.
-Contributed to sprint planning, stand-ups, and retrospectives, while managing iterative progress with burndown charts.
-Helped define user requirements through personas, user stories, and storyboards, and maintained software quality via boundary, regression, and acceptance testing.
+The application helps companies evaluate the effectiveness of their advertising campaigns through an interactive dashboard that displays key performance metrics.
+These metrics assess campaign performance based on factors such as the number of users who visited or clicked on a page and the amount of time they spent on it.
+Users can visualize and compare these metrics through dynamic, side-by-side graphs for deeper insights.
 <br />

 <h2>Languages and Utilities Used</h2>